BeAPI/bea-media-analytics/README.md

 # Installation

-At plugin activation, a single cron will be added in order to index your contents.
+At plugin activation, a single will be added in order to index your contents.
 It generally takes 10-15 min to begin.

 At plugin deactivation, all blog's data are **deleted** to ensure to not weighing the DB and clean reindexation if reactivated.